These are the best musical April Fools of 2019

 They posted the sheet music, saying: "The restoration of the work was created from surviving manuscripts under the bed of Bach's second wife, Anna Magdalena Bach, in their former estate in Leipzig.
 According to notes on the title page of the manuscript, it is believed that their cat was the dedicatee, to whom the concerto was dedicated."

-If you looked closely at the music, you'd see this credit under Bach's name: 'Jordan He lol happy april fools'
+If you looked closely at the music, you'd see this credit under Bach's name: 'Jordon He lol happy april fools'

 NEWLY DISCOVERED: J.S.
 Bach Double Violin Concerto in E minor